debraysimon/tpxle-doc/docs/AbeewayRefGuide/Parameters-default-configuration/firmware-parameters.md

 (7) This bit is automatically set for compact and industrial tracker and can't be disabled.

-(8) The tracker switches to standby mode if the user sends downlink to change to OFF mode, or if a very long button press is done.
+(8) The tracker switches to standby mode if the user sends downlink to change to OFF mode, or if a very long button press is done. **This bit is forced to true for Compact tracker, Industrial tracker V2, Industrial manageable ATEX beacon**.

 (9) If the bit 17 is set to 1, and *transmit_strat* =1,2,4 or 5 then the tracker adapts the LoRaWAN™ data rate for long payloads (so it is possible that the transmit strategy is not respected).